6 Common Lawn Diseases

 leaf-spot-symptoms

-Disease occurrence: Spring, typically during time of cool, wet weather
+• Disease occurrence: Spring, typically during the time of cool, wet weather

-Management: Mow the turf high (2.5 – 3 inches) to provide leaves that produce food for the plant and maintain a healthier lawn.
-Avoid excessive nitrogen fertilization in spring which can promote lush growth.
-Once area becomes “straw coloured” assume fertility application to encourage healthy turf and recovery.
-Manage thatch by aerating the lawn.
-This will also promote a deeper healthier deeper root system.
+• Management: Mow the turf high (2.5 – 3 inches) to allow the leaves to produce food for the plant and maintain a healthier lawn.
+Avoid excessive nitrogen fertilization in spring, as it can promote excessive growth.
+Once the area turns "straw-colored," apply a fertility treatment to encourage healthy turf and recovery.
+Manage thatch by aerating the lawn, which will also promote a deeper, healthier root system.

 Image